blopker/PCLite/README.md

 * Linux: `~/.config/sublime-text-3/Packages/`

     * Note: SSL is currently not enabled in ST3 for Linux.
 In this case PCLite uses `wget` to download instead.
 Make sure it's installed.
+For Ubuntu that's: `sudo apt-get install wget`

 * Windows: `%APPDATA%/Sublime Text 3/Packages/`